lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 tissue.
 The authors should include a more balanced discussion of potential explanations/mechanisms beyond DNL.

+    *We thank the reviewer for these comments.
+We have revised the discussion to include alternative possibilities.*

 2. Are there any additional analyses that can be offered to strengthen evidence the TGFA composition is indeed a biomarker of DNL and/or CHO intake is this specific cohort?
 For example, did the PROMISE study include food recall records?

+    *PROMISE did collect food frequency questionnaires, however this was done at the 3rd year visit while the fatty acids where measured at the baseline visit.
+    So while we could technically use this data to help understand the data, we could also obtain inaccurate or biased results because of the time delay.
+    We therefore decided to not analyze this data. {{run analysis and mention it here}}*

 3. Also, the discussion should mention and consider that blood samples were acquired after an overnight fast.
 Does fasting/fed state impact the correlation between TGFA composition and DNL?

+    *Excellent suggestion.
+We have included this in the discussion.*

 Minor comments.